 San Francisco has increasingly become unaffordable to wider sections of the population in the past two decades, and is one of the most expensive housing markets in the country.
-According to the Housing Needs and Trends report this trend has intensified in the past five years due to the high-wage job growth in the region.
+According to the Housing Needs and Trends report this trend has intensified in the past five years in a housing market where the demand for affordable housing far exceeds the supply.
 Low- and moderate-income households are being replaced by higher income households and many of our existing households are at risk of losing their housing at the current affordable rates.
 The result is that many households are cost burdened.
 HUD considers any household paying more than 30% of their gross income on rent to be cost burdened, and households that pay more than 50% of their gross income on rent to be severely cost burdened.